gferreira/robofab/Docs/source/objects/psHints.rst

 Attributes
 ----------

-.. py:attribute:: blueShift
+.. attribute:: blueShift

 Value for blue shift.
 Integer in FontLab, float or int in NoneLab.

-.. py:attribute:: blueScale
+.. attribute:: blueScale

 Value for blue scale.
 Float in FontLab and NoneLab.

-.. py:attribute:: blueFuzz
+.. attribute:: blueFuzz

 Value for blue fuzz.
 Integer in FontLab, float or int in NoneLab.

-.. py:attribute:: forceBold
+.. attribute:: forceBold

 Value for force bold.
 Boolean in FontLab and NoneLab.

-.. py:attribute:: blueValues
+.. attribute:: blueValues

 List of pairs of numbers indicating the primary alignment zones.
 Integers in FontLab, floats or ints in NoneLab.

-.. py:attribute:: otherBlues
+.. attribute:: otherBlues

 List of pairs of numbers indicating the secondary alignment zones.
 Integers in FontLab, floats or ints in NoneLab.

-.. py:attribute:: familyBlues
+.. attribute:: familyBlues

 List of pairs of numbers indicating the primary family alignment zones.
 Integers in FontLab, floats or ints in NoneLab.

-.. py:attribute:: familyOtherBlues
+.. attribute:: familyOtherBlues

 List of pairs of numbers indicating the secondary family alignment zones.
 Integers in FontLab, floats or ints in NoneLab.

-.. py:attribute:: vStems
+.. attribute:: vStems

 List of numbers for the vertical stems.
 Integers in FontLab, floats or ints in NoneLab.

-.. py:attribute:: hStems
+.. attribute:: hStems

 List of numbers for the horizontal stems.
 Integers in FontLab, floats or ints in NoneLab.

 Methods
 -------

-.. py:function:: copy
+.. function:: copy

 Returns a copy of the object.
 Both in FontLab and NoneLab the copy will be an ``objectsRF.PostScriptFontHintValues``.

-.. py:function:: round
+.. function:: round

 Round the values to ints as much as the nature of the values allows.
 Note: ``blueScale`` is not rounded, it is a ``float``, ``forceBold`` is set to ``False`` if ``-0.5 < value < 0.5``.
 Otherwise it will be ``True``, ``blueShift``, ``blueFuzz`` are rounded to ``int``, stems are rounded to ``int``, blues are rounded to ``int``.

-.. py:function:: asDict
+.. function:: asDict

 Returns a dictionary with all attributes and values of this object.

-.. py:function:: fromDict(aDict)
+.. function:: fromDict(aDict)

 This will look for familiar attributes in ``aDict`` and assign the value to the object.

-.. py:function:: update(anotherPSHintsObject)
+.. function:: update(anotherPSHintsObject)

 This will copy values from the other object.